How To Get the Student Loan Interest Deduction

 Student loan debt affects not only recent graduates but also older people either going back to school or paying for college for their children or grandchildren.
 Even though some loans might qualify for student loan forgiveness after a period of time, you still have to pay interest on the loans until then.

 It’s important to learn how you can increase your income tax refund.
-Click through and see what you can deduct.
+See what you can deduct.

 Qualifying Student Loans